mutiss/RickAndMorty/README.md

 # RickAndMorty
-This is a project that retrieves Rick and Morty show characters and
+A little project to get Rick and Morty characters